WNBA fashionistas showcase their styles at the draft with spotlight on women's hoops - KESQ

 Brink and Reese wore outfits that wouldn’t be out of place during Fashion Week or a red carpet in Hollywood.
 Brink wore a diagonal black and white dress showing off both shoulders with a slit exposing her right leg.

-Reese dazzled in a gray dress with a plunging neckline after a late wardrobe change with help from designers Bronx and Banco, Simon Miller and Christian Louboutin.
+Reese shimmered in a hooded, backless gray dress with a plunging neckline after a late wardrobe change with help from designers Bronx and Banco, Simon Miller and Christian Louboutin.

 “I got this two days ago,” Reese said.
 “My original dress didn’t fit.”